IshitaSinhaxF/KMT/README.md

 -	KMP Application access these APIs from the API Layer to deliver KMP business functions to the KMP Human Users through Web and Mobile Channels.
 -	In future, various System users such as external IVR Application and the system partners can access the KMP functions by accessing the KMP APIs through the API Layer.

-The N-Tier Distributed Service Oriented Architecture for the KMP solution is presented in the following diagram.
+The [N-Tier Distributed Service Oriented Architecture](https://github.com/xFusionTech/KMT/wiki/Service-Oriented-Architecture) for the KMP solution is presented in the following diagram.

 <p align="center">
   <img width="480" height="540" src="https://github.com/xFusionTech/KMT/blob/master/ReadMe_EvidenceFiles/Scrum%20Process/Technology%20Stack.jpg">
 </p>

-The [Service Oriented Architecture](https://github.com/xFusionTech/KMT/wiki/Service-Oriented-Architecture) in the above diagram has been explained further in more detail.

 ## Complete Infrastructure Architecture: